kaazing/netx/README.md

 WsURLConnection connection = (WsURLConnection) helper.openConnection(URI.create("ws://echo.websocket.org"));
 ```

-## Stream Binary and Text Payloads Across WebSocket Frames
+## Stream Binary and Text Payloads

 Both `org.kaazing.netx.ws.WebSocket` and `org.kaazing.netx.ws.WsURLConnection` support APIs for streaming both binary and text
-payloads by filtering out

-* specific bits related to WebSocket framing such as opcode, mask, length, etc.
-* WebSocket Control Frames such as `CLOSE`, `PING`, or `PONG` in their entirety.
+payloads.
 Note that the WebSocket frame boundaries are ignored during streaming.
-This implies that if an application is streaming binary
+This implies that if an application is
-payload, then the incoming message traffic must **not** contain any text frames and vice-versa.
+streaming binary payload, then the incoming message traffic must **not** contain any text frames and vice-versa.

 ### Streaming Binary Payload Using java.io.InputStream